aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/workbook-conversions/html/save-html-with-streamprovider/_index.md

 {{% alert color="primary" %}}

-When converting excel fiels which contain external resources to html files, we offen face the following two issues:
+When converting excel fiels which contain iamges and shapes to html files, we offen face the following two issues:
 1,Where should we save the images and shapes when saving excel file to html stream.
 2,Replace the default path with excepted path.